Cecilia8989/pands-project/README.md

     ax.set_ylabel('Count')
     i = i+1
 ```
 Finally a title of the subplot have been added using the *subtitle()* method.
-As the title of the subplot and single plot were overlapping the [position of the first have been adjusted [25]](https://www.statology.org/matplotlib-subplot-spacing/).
+As the title of the subplot and single plot were overlapping [the position of the first have been adjusted [28]](https://www.statology.org/matplotlib-subplot-spacing/).
 The figure have been then saved as *Plot3_Subplot_Feature*.

 ```python